faisal145-sys/NewRepo-2/README.md

-# New Repository created on Loacl machine
+# New Repository
+Code is created New